Hoeuuun/recipe-recommender/README.md

 * Results are displayed as cards in a Pinterest-like grid.
 * Clicking on a recipe card will launch that recipe’s popup window, which contains more information about the recipe, including a list of ingredients and cooking instructions.
 * Optionally, users may sort recipe results by rating, time, or reviews.
-* TL;DR: Recipe-Recommender helps you get cooking, bringing out your inner chef!
+* TL;DR: Recipe-Recommender helps you find recipes and get cookin'!

 ### Getting started